 At the moment we don’t have all the answers but do have some directions.
 Certainly it would be wise to use organic food where possible to reduce pesticide exposure.
 Reduce chemical exposure as much as possible for instance by using filtered water.
 Don’t use aluminium pans as aluminium is another substance linked with Parkinson’s disease.
 Remember to eat a diet rich in fruit, vegetables, seeds and nuts as these contain many anti-oxidants and other nutrients.
 Drink plenty of water.
 This type of diet will help avoid another common problem that affects those with Parkinson’s disease, namely constipation.

 Using supplements is more complex as there are many that help but no clear best choice.
 Nutrients work synergistically – in other words they work better when combined.
-For example an American study showed that those who supplemented both Vitamin C and Vitamin E had a quarter of the risk of Alzheimer’s disease but those who supplemented had a normal risk.
+For example an American study showed that those who supplemented both Vitamin C and Vitamin E had a quarter of the risk of Alzheimer’s disease.

 Some of the supplements such as vitamin C, D and E , N acetyl cysteine and alpha lipoic acid are readily available from health food shops.
 Omega 3 fats, found in EPA fish oils also enhance brain function.
 Co-enzyme Q10 is available at health food shops.
 Others such as NADH may be more difficult to find.
 A good choice might be an anti-oxidant (with vitamins C and E), Co-enzyme Q10, Vitamin D and N acetyl cysteine.
 If you can afford it consider Alpha lipoic acid and NADH.
 Propel is a useful combination.
 See what works best for you.
 Many people have found they can reduce their medication when they use this approach.